 Sensory bins don’t need to be large and fancy.
 You can set up this tiny ocean “small world” in minutes and it will keep toddlers and preschoolers entertained for ages.

-This teeny-tiny ocean activity bin kept my daycare hooligans busy for close to an hour one morning.
+This teeny-tiny ocean activity is a small version of our larger ocean sensory bin, and it kept my daycare hooligans busy for close to an hour one morning.
 It’s hard to believe something so small would hold their attention for so long, but the little animals and objects encouraged imaginative play, and the water and aquarium rocks provided a wonderful sensory element to their play.

 A little bin like this is wonderful for a warm day on the patio or even a rainy day indoors if you set it up on a towel or a plastic table cloth.

 This activity is perfect for one child, but as you’ll see in the photos, 3 of my preschoolers had no problem gathering around this very small set-up to share, explore and play together.